autoplot/documentation/javadoc/org/autoplot/ascii/AsciiTableDataSource.md

-# org.autoplot.ascii.AsciiTableDataSourceDataSource for reading data in ASCII files, where each record is
+# org.autoplot.ascii.AsciiTableDataSource

- one line of the file, and each record has the same number of fields.
+DataSource for reading data in ASCII files, where each record is one line of the file, and each record has the same number of fields.
  This reads in each record and splits on the delimiter, which is typically guessed by examining the first 5 viable records.
 This also supports